hhhhhhhhhn/boringbad/README.md

 ## Usage

 First, select the video.
 Then create highlights using the `highlight` button or using the shift key.
 You can add markers with the `mark` button, or by pressing Ctrl+A (they can be deleted by right-clicking).
+You can change the playback speed using the number keys.
 When ready, click `more` and press the `export` button, select a folder, and your highlights will be exported.

 ### Mark tool